Back to blog

 PCOS and period tracking: what to log to understand your cycle

-Polycystic ovary syndrome makes cycle prediction harder, but tracking specific symptoms can still provide useful information.
+PCOS makes cycle prediction unreliable — but tracking specific symptoms can still reveal useful patterns and strengthen conversations with your doctor.

 How PCOS affects the menstrual cycle